The Norm (comic strip): Characters and story

-Chuck The Shetland Sheepdog owned by Norm's neighbours.
+Chuck: The Shetland Sheepdog owned by Norm's neighbours.
 Norm likes to take Chuck for walks in the park as (according to his theory) it is a good way to meet single women.
 As a "Chick Magnet" Chuck is quite effective, but not always in a way that Norm appreciates.

 Boomer: Norm's next door neighbour, and Wonk's twin brother.
 He is constantly borrowing things from Norm (usually without asking) and often appears in his yard in his bathrobe.
 Boomer is always outgoingly friendly but somewhat repulsive and Norm tries to avoid him whenever possible.
 Since Boomer moved into neighbourhood the housing values have dropped considerably.

-The XGF's The Ex-Girlfriends, a collective term for all the women who Norm has dated in the past and broken up with.
+The XGF's: The Ex-Girlfriends, a collective term for all the women who Norm has dated in the past and broken up with.
 Usually the breakups are due to his own foibles.
 These ladies frequently come back to haunt him, sometimes even as a group.
 They include Marta, Greta, Rita (the "Über-ex-GF") and also Maria Elena who Norm never dated but was once interested in.
 Reine was also technically a member long before she and Norm began dating, since he had thought about it but never asked her since he did not want to lose her as a friend.

 Bronte: A woman who saves Norm's life when he almost drowns on a hiking trip and later becomes his girlfriend.
 This relationship is complicated by the fact that they live in different states, and they can only spend limited amounts of time together.
 However, Norm actually sees this as an advantage.
-They break up while waiting in line at the theatre to see a Star Wars movie when she confuses Star Wars with Star Trek.
+They break up while waiting in line at the theatre to see a Star Wars movie, when she confuses Star Wars with Star Trek.

-Chris: Chris is a Star Wars fan who first met Norm in line to see a star wars movie, and eventually filled in Norm's best friend role after Ford's departure.
-Chris was wearing a Wookie costume at the time and unfortunately for Chris, the zipper on the outfit got stuck so he was trapped wearing it for a long time afterward.
+Chris: Chris is a Star Wars fan who first met Norm in line to see a Star Wars movie, and eventually filled in Norm's best friend role after Ford's departure.
+Chris was wearing a Wookie costume at the time, and unfortunately for him, the zipper on the outfit got stuck, so he was trapped wearing it for a long time afterward.
 Norm got used to seeing his friend in the costume that he did not recognize Chris when he finally got out of it.
-Later Chris became one of Norm's co-workers when he was hired as an accountant.
+Later, Chris became one of Norm's co-workers when he was hired as an accountant.